What qualification do graduates earn from the American Section?

 Is there a deadline for application?

-Applicants are encouraged to submit applications as soon as possible after November 1st.
-The deadline for the first round of admission is March 1st.
+Applicants are encouraged to submit applications as soon as possible after December 1st.
+The deadline for the first round of admission is mid-February.

 Do we need to come to the American Section for testing?

 While most applicants for grades 3 (CE2) and up are accepted on file, some children will need to be tested in English (or French for Français Spécial applicants).
 Tests take place on site and are usually scheduled in the spring.
 We work with families living abroad to schedule tests at mutually convenient times.
 All testing should be complete by the end of June.

 How can I pay the application fees?

 Application fees may be paid with € checks or by wire transfer. (see page two of the fee sheet)